shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/where-are-my-log-files.md

 Log file names are in the form `tk-<ENGINE>.log`, for example `tk-desktop.log` or `tk-maya.log`.

-Note that you can also reach this directory from Shotgun Desktop, by selecting a project, clicking the down-arrow button to the right of the project name, and choosing "Open Log Folder".
+{% include info title="Note" content="You can also reach this directory from Shotgun Desktop, by selecting a project, clicking the down-arrow button to the right of the project name, and choosing **Open Log Folder**." %}